Non-jumping densities of 3-uniform hypergraphs: Finding Non-jumps

 Then, $r!\lambda(P)$ is not a jump for $r$-graphs. \end{thm}

 As the name suggests, this method was first used by Frankl and R\"odl \cite{frankrodl1984} to show the existence of non-jumps.
 Using this technique, we prove the densities given in Theorem \ref{thm:nonjump1} and Theorem \ref{thm:nonjump2} are non-jumps.
 First, we need a lemma for patterns with equivalent vertices.
 Two vertices in a pattern are deemed equivalent if their labelings can be swapped to produce a pattern isomorphic to the original.
+We use the notation $w_v$ for the weight of vertex $v$.